 Let's break it down.

-If you do experience pain in the shoulder blade area it can be helpful to understand what some of the core common causes are.
+If you do experience pain between your shoulder and neck it can be helpful to understand what some of the core common causes are.

 Some Rare, but Serious Causes Include: